ibm-cloud-docs/watsonxdata/dbt-watsonx-spk-inst.md

 ### Create a Spark query server
 {: #dbt_watsonx_spark_inst_1}

 For the Spark engine to integrate with dbt tool and work as a query engine, you must create a Spark query server.

-1. Log in to the watsonx.data instance.
-1. Navigate to **Infrastructure manager**.
-Click the Spark engine.
-1. Click **Query servers** tab.
-1. Click **Create query servers**.
-The **Create query servers** page opens.
-1. Provide the following details:
-    * Name: Enter a name for the query server that you create.
-    * Driver and Executor cores and memory.
-    * Username: The watsonx.data login username.
-    * API key: Your API key.
-To generate an API key, see [Managing user API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#manage-user-keys).

-1. Click **Create**.
-The query server is created and will be in ACCEPTED status.
-You can start using the server when the status becomes ACTIVE.

-You can view the query server details like, the name, ID, status, server start time and stop time, and the connection URL.
-{: note}
+See [Create a Spark query server]().

 ### Retrieve the query server connection details
 {: #dbt_watsonx_spark_inst_2}

 To configure the profile file in dbt tool, you must save the query server connection details.

-1. From the **Query servers** tab, select the query server that is in ACTIVE state.
-1. Click the overflow menu against the query server that you select.
+See [Retrieve the query server connection details]().
-1. Click **View connection details**.
-The **Connection details** page opens with the profile configuration.
-1. Copy the connection details.
-1. Paste the connection details in the `profiles.yml` file that is located in .dbt of your home directory.

-Alternatively, you can retrieve the connection details from the Connection information page.
-From the navigation menu, go to **Configurations** > **Connection information** > **Data Build Tool (DBT)**.
-For more information, see [Data Build Tool (DBT)](/docs/watsonxdata?topic=watsonxdata-get_connection#get_connection_dbt).
-{: note}

 ### Set up profiles.yaml for dbt tool
 {: #dbt_watsonx_spark_inst_3}